Quotients of the holomorphic 2-ball and the turnover: Generic representations

 {\bf Proof.} The fact $\det M\ne0$ is proven exactly as in the beginning of the proof of Lemma \ref{lemma 1 for I2 regular}.
 The trace equation is equivalent to $u_2^2\real\alpha_{12}+u_3^2\real\alpha_{13}=\real k$ and $u_2^2\imag\alpha_{12}+u_3^2\imag\alpha_{13}=\imag k$.
 Hence,

 By Lemma \ref{lemma 1 for I2 special}, the trace equation implies

 Conversely, if the above inequalities hold, we obtain from Lemma \ref{lemma 1 for I2 special} and from $-u_1^2+u_2^2+u_3^2=-1$ the negative point $u$ with coordinates $u_1,u_2,u_3$.
 The corresponding isometry $I_2$ satisfies the trace equation.
-Hence, the component of the space $\mathcal R$ of conjugacy classes of representations $\rho:G\to\PU$ (see Section \ref{section turnover and character variety} for the definitions) corresponding to the given conjugacy classes of $I_1,I_2,I_3$ is either empty or a point.
-We have a similar result in the case of rotation about a complex geodesic:
+Hence, the component of the space $\mathcal R$ of conjugacy classes of representations $\rho:G\to\PU$ corresponding to the given conjugacy classes of $I_1,I_2,I_3$ is either empty or a point.